namanhd/hailstone/README.md

 Built on top of `piecewisePoly`, the function `retriggerWith` plays a melody using a "synth/instrument".
 This is done by "restarting" an instrument node on every new note, rather than letting the instrument sound evolve independently of the notes.

-An *instrument* is any function parameterized by a Node emitting `LiveCell` values.
-A `LiveCell` describes the instantaneous playing parameters of a note, such as pitch, volume/amplitude, envelope progress, and potentially other values; a stream of `LiveCell` is rendered from the higher-level static `Cell` specification of a note.
+An *instrument* is any function parameterized by a Node emitting `Now` values.
+A `Now` describes the instantaneous playing parameters of a note, such as pitch, volume/amplitude, envelope progress, and potentially other values; a stream of `Now` is rendered from the higher-level static `Cell` or `ArticulatedCell` specification of a note.

 This way, instruments/synths can react in their own way to a note's volume, envelope, or any other high-level modulating parameter.
 We'll also have room to implement e.g. note-level effects with per-note parameters such as per-note vibrato or portamento.